Online casino performance indicators: main difference between GGR and NGR

 If your company made $120,000 in GGR last quarter, and you want to see a 3% improvement, your target KPI for next quarter is $123,600.
 If halfway through the quarter, you’ve racked up $61,800 in gaming revenue, you’re right on target.

-Of course, setting a KPI is one thing, but achieving it is another.
-Once you’ve set your eyes on a target, the next step is to roll out an action plan for how you’ll get from point A to point B. Increased sales often flows from increased marketing.
+Once you’ve set your eyes on a target, the next step is to roll out an action plan for how you’ll get from point A to point B. For example, let’s say you want to boost your sales by 10%.
+Increased sales often flow from increased marketing.
 Will you offer more bonuses?
 Add a tier to your loyalty program?
 Conduct an SEO audit of your site to see what you can optimize and how?
 Reach out to churned players?

 What is GGR?